Gov. James “Big Jim” Hogg stipulated in his will that mineral rights should not be sold.

-In 1917, the Tyndall-Wyoming Oil Company’s No. 1 Hogg well discovered oil south of Houston and ended a streak of dry holes dating back to 1901 — when former Texas Governor James S. Hogg first thought oil might be there and leased the land.
+In 1917, the Tyndall-Wyoming Oil Company’s No. 1 Hogg well discovered oil south of Houston and ended a streak of dry holes dating back to 1901, when former Texas Governor James S. Hogg first thought oil might be there and leased the land.

-The Lone Star State’s 20th governor, “Big Jim” Hogg died in 1906 without witnessing the Texas drilling boom he helped launch.
+The Lone Star State’s 20th governor, “Big Jim” Hogg, died in 1906 without witnessing the Texas drilling boom he helped launch.
 But his unwavering belief in finding oil in the Gulf Coast’s geologic salt domes would benefit the Texas petroleum industry.

-West Columbia Texas oilfield derricks, circa 1920s.
+Dozens of derricks crowd the West Columbia oilfield in Texas, circa 1920s.

 Tyndall-Wyoming Oil completed its No. 1 Hogg well 50 miles south of Houston.
 Far to the east at Beaumont, a 1901 oilfield discovery at Spindletop Hill launched the modern petroleum industry.
+A decade later, wildcatters became interested in Gov. Hogg’s original lease.
+Many would pursue opportunities in the increasingly prolific West Columbia oilfield of Brazoria County.

 Tyndall-Wyoming Oil Company

 On September 7, 1917, the Tyndall-Wyoming Oil Company completed a well on the land leased by Gov. Hogg in 1901.
-The Hogg No. 1 well produced only small amounts of oil, but, when the Hogg No. 2 well in January 1918 produced 600 barrels of oil a day, exploration companies and speculators rushed to lease nearby acreage.
+The Hogg No. 1 well produced only small amounts of oil, but when the Hogg No. 2 well in January 1918 produced 600 barrels of oil a day, exploration companies and speculators rushed to lease nearby acreage.

 The oilfield discovery ended a succession of more than 20 unsuccessful wells dating back to 1901 — when Gov. Hogg leased 4,600 acres for $30,000.